simon-duchastel/solenne-chat/.ai/ai-context.md

 ## Structure

 - `composeApp/src/commonMain`: common code targeting all platforms.
 This is the majority of code in the repo.
-  - `data`: the data layer of the app
+  - `data`: the data layer of the app.
+Responsible for
+  - `db`: local storage data sources.
+Used for low-level access to on-device persistence.
+  - `network`: network data sources.
+Used for low-level access to remote data over the network (http).
+  - `di`: where dependency injection configuration for the app is located
+  - `screens`: the Circuit screens for the app
+  - `ui`: shared UI components are stored
 - `composeApp/src/androidMain`: android-specific code
 - `composeApp/src/iosMain`: iOS-specific code
 - `composeApp/src/desktopMain`: desktop-specific code